- Evaluation and Assessment of ADD/ADHD

 - Contact Fifth Avenue Psychiatry

 The symptoms of ADD (attention deficit disorder) and ADHD (attention-deficit hyperactivity disorder) include inattention and/or hyperactivity and impulsivity.
-ADD/ADHD are common in children and teens.
+ADD/ADHD are common in adolescents and teens.
 But adults also can have these disorders.
 In adults, symptoms may vary, as they may experience restlessness, instead of hyperactivity.
-Adults with ADD/ADHD have problems with social relationships and in the workplace, while children have problems in school and home life.
+Adults with ADD/ADHD have problems with social relationships and in the workplace, while adolescents and teens have problems in school and home life.

 How is ADD/ADHD assessed?